 Here’s what it looks like, (h/t to Emotionally Healthy Spirituality):

 We make a concerted effort to get all of our work done between Sunday and Thursday.
 When Friday comes along, we stop all work–both paid and unpaid–which means we do laundry, food shopping, and other home maintenance tasks during the week.
 We embrace our limits and let go of the illusion that we are indispensable to the running of the world.

 We engage in activities that restore and replenish us, which for us can look like napping, watching a movie, reading our favorite magazines, or exploring our city.
 It also often means turning off our push notifications on our phones/email, and that we stay away from social media, which can so easily drag us back to things on the phone.

 This is an opportunity to enjoy and delight in God’s creation all around us and the gifts he offers us in it.
 These gifts come in the form of people, places, and things.
 And this time of delight will differ for each person.
 Jordan and I are foodies, so we often take time during our sabbath to savor really delicious food.
 I love how photographs can capture the beauty in everything, so I often bring my camera along as we explore.
 I might also spend time baking or delighting in nature or the architecture around the city.
-And we delight in a “Pizza Fridays” dinner with Jameson to soak up the blessing that he is, while not having the pressure of cooking something or cleaning up dirty dishes.
+And we delight in a “Pizza Fridays” dinner with our kids to soak up the blessing that they are, while not having the pressure of cooking something or cleaning up dirty dishes.

 Finally, we spend time reflecting on God and his care for us.
 We focus on how we can see God at work in our lives.
 We don’t spend the entire day in prayer or reading scripture, but we do try to take our eyes away from the busyness of life and focus on God’s centering love instead.
 We also look inward to assess how we’re feeling about life — both the highs and the lows.